alexyorke/alexyorke.github.io/_posts/2025-09-13-monads-in-c-sharp-part-2-result-either.md

 **Option A: Implicit Control Flow (Exceptions)**

-Method signatures often don’t advertise failure when using `exceptions`, unlike `TryX`/`bool`-return patterns.[^checked-exceptions]
+Method signatures often don't advertise failure when using `exceptions`, unlike `TryX`/`bool`-return patterns.[^checked-exceptions]
-`DeactivateUser` (below) returns `void`, so failures aren’t visible in the signature.
+`DeactivateUser` (below) returns `void`, so failures aren't visible in the signature.
 In this style, it might throw for parsing/loading/saving and even for business-rule failures.

-The following shows a style where expected failures are represented as `exceptions` (sometimes called “exceptions as control flow”; some may avoid this style).
-It’s intentionally heavy-handed: it catches `Exception` and wraps at each step to highlight worst-case ergonomics.
+The following shows a style where expected failures are represented as `exceptions` (sometimes called "exceptions as control flow"; some may avoid this style).
+It's intentionally heavy-handed: it catches `Exception` and wraps at each step to highlight worst-case ergonomics.

 ```csharp
 // The implicit "User" entity used in the examples below